paralin/paralin/README.md

-[Aperture Robotics] is an open source focused organization building a next-generation development stack for cross-platform apps with Go, WebAssembly, and TypeScript and a lightweight Linux distribution called [SkiffOS].
+[Aperture Robotics] is an open source focused organization building a next-generation development stack for cross-platform apps with Go, WebAssembly, and TypeScript and a lightweight Linux distribution [SkiffOS].

 [Aperture Robotics]: https://github.com/aperturerobotics
 [SkiffOS]: https://github.com/skiffos/skiffos